dhadfieldmenell/tampy/README.md

 ## Setup

 In order to run this code, first run `source setup.sh`.
 If you wish to only use TAMP functionality and none of the in-development learning components, edit `setup.sh` so that `FULL_INSTALL=false`
-This will create a directory titled 'tamp_work' in your home directory and initialize a python virtual environment with the necessary dependencies.
+This will create a directory titled `tamp_work` in your home directory and initialize a python virtual environment with the necessary dependencies.
 To activate this environment, you can simply run `tampenv`.

 ## Verify planning